Is Freetrade legit?

 Broker management transparency

-Freetrade has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and reliability.
+Freetrade has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and legitimacy.

 Broker is audited by the Big Four